techy-robot/Mighty-Micro-Motors/README.md

 The motor driver section is 16x11mm, which hopefully is small enough and easily tileable for a small robot controller with lots of motors.
 The biggest part of the board is the power management, followed by the stm32.

 **Ordering info**

-I ordered my pcbs from JLCPCB, because they are inexpensive and can do advanced pcbs.

 The pcb is a 4 layer board, with 1 oz copper.
-The power trace is exposed for solder if extra conductivity is needed.
 Also, it is **strongly recommended** to order a stencil for both PCBs and to do a good job pasting the board.
 I fortunately ordered a stencil for the controller, but I put too much solder paste on and had to fix a lot of bridges after the fact.
 For the encoder board I manually pasted it, and that was a real pain to do a tiny QFN chip.

 #### Tested functionality:
 - Can be powered on without exploding